eraofchaos/eraofchaos.github.io/units/Wyvern.md

  **Unit Soul:** [ Wyvern](/Items/unt_16/)

  **Unit description:**

+ **Unit second description :** DPS unit.
+Has various ways of spreading the plague

  **Recommend:** Low-health, high-attack creatures.
 They will be extremely powerful if you remember to heal them swiftly.